lmcjt37/random-user-api/README.md

 ###/add-user
 - Presents you with a simple form allowing you to enter a name.

-###/get-users
-- Retrieves all users from the database.

 ###/get-user
 - Presents you with a simple form allowing you to search the database for matches on either firstName, lastName or UID.
+If you search without any data it will fetch all entries in the database.

 ###/delete-user
 - Presents you with a simple form allowing you to delete a matching UID from the database (Use /get-users to fetch a list of current users in the database).